pea-easy/pea-logger/README.md

 # Features
 Pea-logger is a further package and extension based on log4js.
-It supports logger logs for different types of error classification and integration.
-You can quickly and clearly check the log log of the day and many days ago.
-You can also choose to view only The error log, isn't it good?
+It supports log for different types of error classification and integration.
+You can quickly and clearly check the log of current day and many days ago.
+You can also choose to view only error type of log.

+## Isn't it good?
 Let's start using it

 # Quick Start
 ## Install